celery/kombu/docs/userguide/simple.rst

     ...                  virtual_host="/",
     ...                  port=6379)

-The default port is transport specific, for AMQP transports this 6379, but for others it might be something different.
+The default port is transport specific, for AMQP transports this is 6379.

 Other fields may also have different meanings depending on the transport used.
 For example, the ``virtual_host`` argument is used as the database